Since a lot of parents struggle to find a tutor in their local area, many are finding webcam tutors.

 - Act as your students' educational advisor.

-- Help them prepare for their exams (GCSEs, A Levels, etc.).
+- Help them prepare for their exams by going over past papers (GCSEs, A Levels, etc.).

 - To avoid resits, make sure to study regularly.

-- Motivate your student and make sure they’re keeping with their studies.
+- Motivate your students and make sure they’re keeping with their studies.

 - Organise intensive revision sessions during the school holidays, etc.